redolution/gekkoboot/README.md

 ### Qoob

+> [!WARNING]
+> Qoob SX support is considered broken.
+> It works fairly differently from all the other modchips,
+> and I don't have one to test with.
+> If you'd like to donate one for development purposes,
+> open an issue and we can work something out.\
+> Otherwise, consider switching to PicoBoot.
+>
+> Qoob Pro works great and is what I use in my main GameCube.

 Qoob Pro only: use the Qoob USB flash utility to install `iplboot_qoob_pro.gcb` as a BIOS like you normally would.